aabouzaid/opsview-as-ansible-inventory/README.md

 Approach.
 --------------
-In fact, you can easily get a just list of servers from Opsview with minimum work needed, but as mentioned before, I just want one place has all servers with SSH port (**thus most of extra work will be to get SSH port!**).
+In fact, you can easily get a just list of servers from Opsview with minimum work needed, but as mentioned before, I just want one place has all servers with SSH port (**thus most of extra work just to get SSH port!**).

 So the information I need is:
 * Server Group.